Moving to Suchitoto, El Salvador

 We asked people in Suchitoto if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Suchitoto, it's important to avoid discussing sensitive topics such as politics, civil war, and gang violence, as these can stir up strong emotions.
 It's also considered disrespectful to take photos of people without their permission, especially indigenous people and children.
 Avoid wearing revealing clothing as Salvadorans tend to dress modestly, and showing too much skin can be seen as disrespectful.
 It's also considered rude to interrupt someone while they're speaking, so always wait your turn to speak.
 Avoid making negative comments about the country or comparing it unfavorably to other countries, as Salvadorans are proud of their nation.
-Lastly, punctuality is not strictly observed in El Salvador, so don't be offended if locals are late for appointments or social gatherings," explained one expat living in Suchitoto, El Salvador.
+Lastly, punctuality is not strictly observed in El Salvador, so don't be offended if locals are late for appointments or social gatherings," commented one expat who made the move to Suchitoto.

 About the Author